-Sections of the proposed work are in previously cleared landforms which contain established electricity transmission infrastructure, property fencing, and grazing impacts and it could be considered that the proposed work is occurring in generally 'disturbed land.'
-However, the proposed work is not in an area where the land's surface has been changed in a clear and observable manner and the due diligence process must be applied.
+As sections of the proposed work are in previously cleared landforms which have been ploughed and contain established agricultural infrastructure such as property fences, it could be considered that the proposed work is occurring in 'disturbed land.'
+However, apart from these disturbances, sections of the proposed work are not in an area where the land's surface has been changed in a clear and observable manner and the due diligence process must be applied.